The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 There was a twist, you couldn’t pick one year from seventy.
 Authors would be randomly selected and years randomly allocated.
 This creative twist should not be underestimated, I would struggle to write 1000 words about my life at the age of five and certainly would have struggled writing up the fifth year of Bill Drummond.
 Then again there was an emphasis on creativity, so I suspect it would have been fun.

 I still have the coat rack label from my primary school (see below).
-When I was five this was an essential part of my identity (and where I would find my coat).
+When I was five this was an essential part of my identity, as well as, more importantly where I would find my coat.
 My label suggested a little person on the verge of steaming through life.

 What was beautiful though was that nobody was rejected as there were related creative writing opportunities for everybody (under, over and dreams).
 If I contrast this with academic writing for publication, typically nine out of ten journal paper submissions are rejected (sorry that will be the last reference to academia, but yes, I am still bitter).